tmaasen/nutritional-psychiatry-database/CONTRIBUTING.md

-# Contributing to the Nutritional Psychiatry Dataset
+# Contributing to the Nutritional Psychiatry Database

-Thank you for your interest in contributing to the Nutritional Psychiatry Dataset!
-This project aims to create a comprehensive open-source dataset connecting food nutrients to mental health impacts.
+Thank you for your interest in contributing to the Nutritional Psychiatry Database!
+This project aims to create a comprehensive open-source database connecting food nutrients to mental health impacts.
 Your contributions will help advance the field of nutritional psychiatry and support applications promoting mental wellness through nutrition.

 ## How to Contribute